ruped24/theonionbox/README.md

 # you have to define that base path here.
 You are not limited to a single path element.
 # Please assure that this is an absolute filepath yet without the domain:port, beginning with a leading slash,
 # no trailing slash, no quotation marks:
-proxy_path = /theonionbox
+base_path = /theonionbox
 ```
 Now everything should work as expected.

 ## *The Onion Box* Docker support
-_The Onion Box_ Docker image is available on [hub.docker.com](https://hub.docker.com/search?q=theonionbox&type=image).
-The [Docker](Docker) directory holds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and a dedicated configuration file (`theonionbox.cfg`) to support the operation of *The Onion Box* Docker image build process.
-Please be aware, that these Docker images for *The Onion Box* only supports [password authentication](#password-authentication).
+The [Docker](Docker) directory holds a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and a dedicated configuration file (`theonionbox.cfg`) to support the operation of *The Onion Box* from a [Docker](http://www.docker.com) image.
+Please be aware, that this Docker image for *The Onion Box* only supports [password authentication](#password-authentication).

-To build an image, change to the Docker directory and run `sudo docker build -t theonionbox .`
+To build the image, change to the Docker directory and run `sudo docker build -t theonionbox .`.
 > If you've run `pip` to perform the [installation](#installation) of your Onion Box, you'll find the Docker directory within the [`service`](#verification-of-the-installation) directory.

-To launch *The Onion Box*, run `sudo docker run --network host -p 8080:8080 theonionbox`
+To then launch *The Onion Box* within the created Docker image, run `sudo docker run --network host -p 8080:8080 theonionbox`.

 ## Usage Monitoring